 Amount of padding (in bp) to add to each interval

 Use this to add padding to the intervals specified using -L and/or -XL.
 For example, '-L chr1:100' with a padding value of 20 would turn into '-L chr1:80-120'.
 This is typically used to add padding around exons when analyzing exomes.
 The general Broad exome calling pipeline uses 100 bp padding by default.

 int 0 [ [ 0 ? ] ]

 Set merging approach to use for combining interval inputs

 By default, the program will take the UNION of all intervals specified using -L and/or -XL.
-However, you can change this setting, for example if you want to take the INTERSECTION of the sets instead.
+However, you can change this setting for -L, for example if you want to take the INTERSECTION of the sets instead.
 E.g. to perform the analysis on positions for which there is a record in a VCF, but restrict this to just those on chromosome 20, you would do -L chr20 -L file.vcf -isr INTERSECTION.
 However, it is not possible to modify the merging approach for intervals passed using -XL (they will always be merged using UNION).
 Note that if you specify both -L and -XL, the -XL interval set will be subtracted from the -L interval set.